 Students change the courses they want to study during their senior secondary years.
 That flexibility is important for ensuring students remain engaged in their studies and are able to achieve course learning outcomes.
-This page outlines schools’ responsibilities to manage and report on the students in TASC Courses and movement between courses.
+This page outlines schools’ responsibilities to manage and report on the students in TASC Courses and movement between courses, including the course movement closure dates.

 Schools’ responsibilities